 California law bans the sale or renewal of short-term plans as of 2019

 Lawmakers in California passed a bill in 2018 (SB910) that prohibits the sale or renewal of short-term plans in California as of January 1, 2019.
 The legislation was sent to Governor Jerry Brown on August 21, 2018, and he signed it in late September.
-So after the end of 2018, short-term plans will no longer be available for purchase or renewal anywhere in California.
-The sale of other non-ACA-compliant plans, such as fixed indemnity products and critical illness plans, will continue to be allowed.
+So short-term plans are no longer available for purchase or renewal anywhere in California.
+The sale of other non-ACA-compliant plans, such as fixed indemnity products and critical illness plans, is still allowed.